Hill7474/briababby57.GitHub.io/README.md

 ********
-# Code Guide As "CoWik"
+# Python101
 *******

 <footer>

- <p>CoWik also Serves as a cheatsheet for Markdown, Python, Javascript, CSS, & HTML.</p>
+ <p>Python101 also Serves as a cheatsheet for Markdown, Python, Javascript, CSS, & HTML.</p>

- __light weight wiki specifically for coding, web dev, etc.__
+ __light weight wiki specifically for coding with python

- <p>Cowik is also my goto when in doubt or confused</p>
+ <p>Python101 is also my goto when in doubt or confused</p>

  <footer>

-  > When it comes to anything coding, you can count on CoWik!
+  > When it comes to anything coding, you can count on python101!

   1. Always there when in need